hyperledger/iroha-2-docs/src/guide/configure/peer-configuration.md

 Read more about [genesis blocks](./genesis.md) and [public key cryptography](./keys.md).

-Besides the public and private keys for genesis account, which are the required configuration options, you can also fine-tune other genesis block configurations, such as:
+Aside from the public and private keys for the genesis account, which are required configuration options, you can also fine-tune other genesis block configurations, such as:

 - `WAIT_FOR_PEERS_RETRY_COUNT_LIMIT`: the number of attempts to connect to peers before genesis block is submitted
-- `WAIT_FOR_PEERS_RETRY_PERIOD_MS`: how long to wait before retrying connecting to peers
+- `WAIT_FOR_PEERS_RETRY_PERIOD_MS`: how long to wait before retrying a connection to peers
 - `GENESIS_SUBMISSION_DELAY_MS`: the delay before the genesis block submission after the minimum number of peers were discovered.